pifroggi/vs_temporalfix/README.md

 The best way to finetune is to find a slow pan or zoom and increase this till lines and details are stable.

 __*`exclude`* (optional)__
-Optionally exclude scenes with intended temporal inconsistencies (like TV noise), or in case this doesn't work.
+Optionally exclude scenes with intended temporal inconsistencies, or in case this doesn't work.
 Example setting 3 scenes: `exclude="[10 20] [600 900] [2000 2500]"`
 First number in the brackets is the first frame of the scene, the second number is the last frame (inclusive).

+__*`denoise`* (optional)__
+By default only temporal inconsistencies produced by super resolution models are fixed.
+Setting denoise to True will process very high and very low frequencies in addition with only marginal extra slowdown.
+Only use this if there is actually noise/grain, or low frequency flicker!
+This risks to remove some details like every denoiser, but is useful if you're planning to denoise anyway.

 __*`debug`* (optional)__
-Shows protected areas that will be left untouched in pink.
-This includes areas with high motion, scene changes and excluded scenes.
+Shows areas that will be left untouched in pink.
+This includes areas with high motion, scene changes and previously excluded scenes.
 May help while tuning parameters to see if the area is even affected.

 <br />

 ## Tips & Troubleshooting
 > [!CAUTION]
-> * If fps are much lower than the benchmarks, try adding `core.max_cache_size = 20000` (20GB) near the top of your vapoursynth script to allow higher RAM usage.
-For higher tr or resolution, increase further if needed.
+> * If fps are much lower than the benchmarks, try adding `core.max_cache_size = 15000` (15GB) near the top of your vapoursynth script to allow higher RAM usage.
+Very high tr or resolution may need more.

 > [!TIP]
 > * There is a big drop in performance for tr > 6, due to switching from mvtools to mvtools-sf, which is slower.